 And the best part is that you can do it too.
-Victoria has written all of her secrets of eating an all ORGANIC, Grass Fed diet for her family on a small budget in her exclusive Money Saving Worksheets which you can get today for only $9.
+Victoria has written all of her secrets of eating an all ORGANIC, Grass-Fed diet for her family on a small budget in her exclusive Food Budget Masterclass which you can get today for only $47.

 2. No More Paper Towels or Napkins

 Stop Buying Paper Towels and Napkins.
-They just end up in the garbage anyways.
+They just end up in the garbage anyway.

 If you could imagine that all of the paper towels and napkins that you throw away are dollar bills, you would be digging through the trash.
 Maybe not!
 But you get where I am going with this.